Prescription Drug Drop Boxes

 Most drop-off sites are only available weekdays between 8:00 am to 5:00 pm.

 You may wish to call ahead to confirm available hours at your intended site.

 Medications in standard containers may be deposited in those containers.
 Loose medication can be put into plastic bags available at the collection box and then deposited.
 Please ensure any liquid medication is enclosed in secure containers before depositing.

-Once collected, evidence staff will ensure the medication is disposed of according to State and Federal laws.
+Once collected, evidence staff will ensure the medication and sharps are disposed of according to State and Federal laws.

 PORTABLE DROP BOXES